-The mortgage crisis left many people unsure what they need to do to secure a home mortgage loan in today’s economy.
-From credit score concerns to down payment questions to picking the right type of loan, there are many variables in play as you think about home ownership in 2012.
+The mortgage crisis left many people unsure of what they need to do to secure a home mortgage loan in today’s economy.
+From credit score concerns to down payment questions to picking the right type of loan, there are many variables in play as you think about homeownership in 2020.
 Recent data tells us that mortgage lending standards are still tight so planning the best way to present your situation to home mortgage lenders is more important than ever.

 How To Repair a Credit Score